tarekchida/api_rest_framework/README.md

 ### Routes

-Open the [App/Routes.php](App/Routes.php) file, you can add GET or POST routes by folloing this exampls :
+Open the [App/Routes.php](App/Routes.php) file, you can add GET or POST routes by folloing this examples :

 ```php